 This is an important area to test, as hemp plants can absorb all the chemicals that they come in contact with.
 If there are any dangerous substances in the soil, water, or air during the growing process, the hemp could take that in as well.
 Although a lot of us want to find the cheapest option possible, that’s not necessarily the best choice, especially when it comes to CBD.
 Expensive CBD products are usually of better quality, so it’s worth the extra money.

 Perhaps one of the most dangerous substances that can be found in certain CBD products is pesticides.
 The chemical is used to kill any insects or organisms that will be harmful to a plant.
 According to the Toxics Action Center, “Pesticides have been linked to a wide range of human health hazards, ranging from short-term impacts such as headaches and nausea to chronic impacts like cancer, reproductive harm, and endocrine disruption.”
 It would be counter-productive to ingest a CBD product if it was contaminated with pesticides.

-The best CBD products available on the market are those which the hemp was grown in rich, fertile soil and the oil produced in a food-grade facility.
+The best CBD products available on the market are those in which the hemp was grown in rich, fertile soil and the oil produced in a food-grade facility.
 And, of course, it must be tested by a reliable, third-party facility.
 If you’re looking for a product with consistent high-quality and levels of CBD, Soul CBD is your best choice.
 Our hemp, in particular, is thoroughly tested for purity, quality, and cleanliness.
-They come in the form of bath bombs, oil, cream and more.
+They come in the form of bath bombs, CBD drops, relief cream, and more.
 There’s something for everyone!